hieptl/netflix-clone/README.md

 ```

 > 13th NOTE:
-> - In the case, we have data in "movies" state, the question is how to display list of movies on JSX.
+> - In case, we have data in the "movies" state, the question is how to display the list of movies on JSX.
 Because we are displaying a long list of hardcoding image tags.
-> - We can use map() function in Javascript to display list of data on JSX.
+> - We can use the map() function in Javascript to display the list of data on JSX.

 - Step 18: Display data in "movie" state on JSX by using map() function.